buildbot/buildbot/master/docs/developer/cls-buildsteps.rst

         :returns: :py:class:`~buildbot.process.remotecommand.RemoteShellCommand` instance via Deferred

         This method constructs a :py:class:`~buildbot.process.remotecommand.RemoteShellCommand` instance based on the instance attributes and any supplied overrides.
-        It must be called while the step is running, as it examines the slave capabilities before creating the command.
+        It must be called while the step is running, as it examines the worker capabilities before creating the command.
         It takes care of just about everything:

          * Creating log files and associating them with the command